nodejs/nodejs.org/COLLABORATOR_GUIDE.md

 Each Page layout is decided within their Markdown's Frontmatter as `layout: name-of-layout.hbs`.

+### Why PostCSS?

+We use PostCSS as our CSS Preprocessor instead of other solutions such as Sass or Less.
+The main advantage of PostCSS is its minimal pluggable API that allows us to extend the native CSS-syntax with custom plugins.

+Next.js natively supports PostCSS and always uses PostCSS as part of the bundling and building process.
+By not using Sass or Less we remove another dependency from our build process and remove one layer of preprocessing our styles (CSS).

+We currently use a set of PostCSS plugins that create a SCSS-a-like environment.

+#### What PostCSS Plugins we use?

+- `postcss-mixins`: Allows us to use Sass-like Mixins
+- `postcss-import`: Allows us to use Sass-like Imports
+- `postcss-simple-vars`: Allows us to use Sass-like Variables
+- `postcss-nested`: Allows us to use Sass-like Nesting
+- `postcss-calc`: Strips `calc` expressions and replaces them with the result

+It is important to mention that even though we use SCSS-like syntax, we do not use SCSS, and some of these plugins are not 100% compatible with the SCSS syntax.
+For example, `postcss-mixins` does not support `@include` and `@extend` directives (and it uses `@define-mixin` for defining Mixins and `@mixin` for including Mixins).

+#### What other benefits PostCSS brings?

+- Our current CSS Framework, \[Tailwind]\[] uses PostCSS for its transpilation process
+- We use Stylelint for Linting our CSS syntax, and the current configuration is compatible with our PostCSS configuration

 ### Why MDX?

 MDX is an extension on Markdown that allows us to add JSX Components within Markdown.